EMERGENCY NUMBER, CALL 513.312.1527

 The BSARD member receiving the request for service will collect as much initial information about the search as possible.
 Based on the search conditions, the personnel available to us at that time, and any other pertinent variables, they will determine whether our team can reasonably help the search effort:

-If so, the member and the caller will coordinate a time and location for us to muster.
+If so, the member and the caller will coordinate a time (either ASAP or deferred) and location for us to muster.
 The member will then dispatch the applicable and available team(s) to meet at the muster site at the designated time.

 If, on the other hand, the member determines that our service is not applicable to the incident, or we do not have the right team(s) available, they will tell the caller as soon as possible and attempt to direct the caller to other resources that may better fit the situation.